maidsafe/rfcs/proposed/Launcher.md

 ```
 - Remove the SHA512(App-Binary) from the vector in `<LAUNCHER-CONFIG-FILE>`.
 - Decrement `Reference Count` from `<LAUNCHER-CONFIG-FILE>`.
-- If the `Reference Count` is **0** it means that this is the last machine where the App was present.
-The Launcher shall not delete `<APP-ROOT-DIR>` from within `SAFEDrive` folder.
+- If the `Reference Count` is **0** it means that this is the last machine where the app was present.
+The Launcher shall not delete `<APP-ROOT-DIR>`.
 It is user's responsibility to do that as it might contain information (like pictures, etc.) which the user may not want to lose.
 Instead the Launcher will ask if the user wants to do that and act accordingly.
-Similarly only after user confirmation will Launcher remove the App entry from the `<LAUNCHER-CONFIG-FILE>`, as it contains necessary metadata to decrypt the App specific directories.
+Similarly only after user confirmation will Launcher remove the app entry from the `<LAUNCHER-CONFIG-FILE>`, as it contains necessary metadata to decrypt the app specific directories.

-**procedure 1:** While the other procedure would work, there might be occassions when the user wants to immediately remove the app completely (which also translates as revoke App's permission to mutate network on user's behalf).
-He may not have access to other machines where the App was installed and may be currently running and the previous procedure requires the user to remove it from all machines.
-Thus there shall be an option in Launcher to remove App completely irrespective of if it is installed and/or running in other machines.
+**procedure 1:** While the other procedure would work, there might be occassions when the user wants to immediately remove the app completely (which also translates as revoke app's permission to mutate network on user's behalf).
+He may not have access to other machines where the app was installed and may be currently running and the previous procedure requires the user to remove it from all machines.
+Thus there shall be an option in Launcher to remove app completely irrespective of if it is installed and/or running in other machines.
 In such cases Launcher will reduce `Reference Count` to 0 and proceed as above for the detection of zero reference count.

-In both procedures, Launcher will terminate the TCP connection with the App and forget the `<App-Specific-Symm-Keys>` so effect of removal and hence revocation is immediate.
+In both procedures, Launcher will terminate the TCP connection with the app and forget the `<App-Specific-Symm-Keys>` so effect of removal and hence revocation is immediate.

 ## Misc
-- If the App is added to Launcher in one machine, the mention of this will go into `<LAUNCHER-CONFIG-FILE>` as stated previously.
+- If the app is added to Launcher in one machine, the mention of this will go into `<LAUNCHER-CONFIG-FILE>` as stated previously.
 It will thus be listed on every machine when user logs into his/her account via Launcher on that machine.
-However when the App is attempted to be activated on a machine via Launcher where it was not previously added to Launcher then he/she will be prompted to associate a binary.
+However when the app is attempted to be activated on a machine via Launcher where it was not previously added to Launcher then he/she will be prompted to associate a binary.
 Once done, the information as usual will go into the `<LOCAL-CONFIG-FILE>` on that machine and the user won't be prompted the next time.
-- When the App is started via Launcher, it will first check if the `SHA512(App-Binary)` matches any one of the corresponding entries in the vector in `<LAUNCHER-CONFIG-FILE>`.
-If it does not Launcher will interpret this as a malacious App that has replaced the App-binary on user's machine, and thus will show a dialog to the user for confirmation  of whether to still continue, because there can be genuine reasons for binary not matching like the App was updated etc.
+- When the app is started via Launcher, it will first check if the `SHA512(App-Binary)` matches any one of the corresponding entries in the vector in `<LAUNCHER-CONFIG-FILE>`.
+If it does not Launcher will interpret this as a malacious app that has replaced the App-binary on user's machine, and thus will show a dialog to the user for confirmation  of whether to still continue, because there can be genuine reasons for binary not matching like the app was updated etc.

 # Alternatives
 There is an RFC proposal for a simplified version of the Launcher which does not go to as deep an extent to cover all facets of security.